 Use in patients previously treated with other SMA‑modifying therapies (JEWELFISH)

-Study BP39054 (JEWELFISH, n = 174) is a single arm, open-label study to investigate the safety, tolerability, PK and PD of Evrysdi in patients with infantile-onset and later-onset SMA (median age 14 years [range 1‑60 years]), who had previously received treatment with other approved (nusinersen n = 76, onasemnogene abeparvovec n = 14) or investigational SMA modifying therapies.
+Study BP39054 (JEWELFISH, n = 174) is a single arm, open-label study to investigate the safety, tolerability, PK and PD of risdiplam in patients with infantile-onset and later-onset SMA (median age 14 years [range 1‑60 years]), who had previously received treatment with other approved (nusinersen n = 76, onasemnogene abeparvovec n = 14) or investigational SMA modifying therapies.
 At baseline, out of the 168 patients aged 2‑60 years, 83% of patients had scoliosis and 63% had a Hammersmith Functional Motor Scale Expanded (HFMSE) score < 10 points.

 At the analysis at month 24 of treatment, patients 2‑60 years of age showed overall stabilization in motor function in MFM‑32 and RULM (n = 137 and n = 133, respectively).
 Patients less than 2 years (n = 6) maintained or gained motor milestones such as head control, rolling and sitting independently.
 All ambulatory patients (aged 5‑46 years, n = 15) retained their ability to walk.